JUUL drops $7 million more into pro-vape SF ballot measure - The San Francisco Examiner

 SEE RELATED: Feinstein quietly comes out against JUUL-backed vaping ballot measure

-The e-cigarettes are primarily marketed to children, critics and Walton have claimed, leading to what the federal government has called an “epedemic” in vaping use by teenagers.
+The e-cigarettes are primarily marketed to children, critics and Walton have claimed, leading to what the federal government has called an “epidemic” in vaping use by teenagers.

 “This is more of what we always knew, JUUL and big tobacco ignoring all of the negative health affects of their products and focusing on profits,” Walton told me.
 “They will go to any length to continue addict our young people for generations and kill people for money.”